Personal profile

 Biography

-Sarah is a research fellow and clinical psychologist passionate about improving mental health, suicide prevention, and wellbeing, particularly within the context of sports.
-She completed a combined PhD and Masters in Clinical Psychology and currently works part-time in private practice, specialising in anxiety disorders and perinatal mental health.
-Sarah completed her PhD at the University of Wollongong in February 2022, where she developed a brief sports-based intervention called "Help Out a Mate" to improve mental health literacy and help-seeking among adolescent males through sport.
-Sarah works within The Turner Institute for Brain and Mental Health, investigating suicide prevention in boys and men.
-She is also co-supervising two PhD students in areas related to mental health and sport.
-In partnership with the Danny Frawley Centre, Sarah is leading the formative and pilot evaluation of a program to improve sports participants' mental fitness and wellbeing.
-The program focuses on building mindfulness skills, including self-awareness, regulation, and attention training, as a means to enhance participants' ability to respond effectively to life's challenges.
+Sarah is a lecturer, researcher, and clinical psychologist who is passionate about improving mental health, suicide prevention, and wellbeing.
+She completed a combined PhD and Masters in Clinical Psychology and currently works part-time in private practice, with a focus on anxiety disorders and attachment.
+Sarah finished her PhD at the University of Wollongong in February 2022, during which she developed a brief sports-based intervention named "Help Out a Mate" to enhance mental health literacy and help-seeking among adolescent males through sports.
+Within the School of Psychological Sciences, Sarah teaches in the postgraduate clinical psychology programs, coordinates Master of Clinical Psychology placements, and conducts research on context and population-specific mental health and suicide prevention.
+Additionally, Sarah is interested in improving the education and evaluating the competencies of psychology students and early career psychologists.
+Currently, Sarah is supervising one Master of Clinical Psychology student and co-supervising two PhD students in areas related to mental health and sport.

 Expertise related to UN Sustainable Development Goals